SS Arthur M. Anderson

-SS Arthur M. Anderson is a cargo ship of the laker type.
+SS Arthur M. Anderson is an American lake freighter.
 She is famous for being the last ship to be in contact with SS Edmund Fitzgerald before she sank on November 10, 1975.
-Arthur M. Anderson was also the first rescue ship on the scene in a vain search for Edmund Fitzgerald survivors.
+Arthur M. Anderson was also the first rescue ship on the scene in a vain search for Edmund Fitzgerald's survivors.
 The vessel's namesake, Arthur Marvin Anderson, was director of U.S. Steel, a member of its finance committee and vice chairman of J.P.
 Morgan & Co. at the time.
-The ship was launched in 1952 and is in active service.
+The ship was launched in 1952 and is currently laid-up in Toledo, Ohio.